unstoppabledomains/docs/src/managing-domains/meta-transactions.md

 The source code for signature validation can be found in [SignatureUtil.sol](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/util/SignatureUtil.sol)

-## Token Nonce
+## Token nonce

-Meta transaction methods are bound to names via their nonce (instead of [Account Nonce](https://ethereum.stackexchange.com/questions/27432/what-is-nonce-in-ethereum-how-does-it-prevent-double-spending) of traditional transactions).
+Meta transaction methods are bound to names via their nonce (instead of [Account nonce](https://ethereum.stackexchange.com/questions/27432/what-is-nonce-in-ethereum-how-does-it-prevent-double-spending) of traditional transactions).
 It protects from [Double-spending](https://en.wikipedia.org/wiki/Double-spending) in the same way as an account-based nonce in traditional transactions.

 The example below shows how replay attacks can be used to exploit domains: